-Incidentally, our chief investment officer is now elected as a member of the Norwegian Air Shuttle nomination committee.
-This represents a small extension of our work for good corporate governance in the companies we are invested in.
+The last year our chief investment officer has been a member of the Norwegian Air Shuttle nomination committee.
+This has represented a small extension of our work for good corporate governance in the companies we are invested in.

 Climate risk in our portfolios